XBraid/xbraid/docs/Examples.md

     at C-points in the default setting.
 When storage is turned on at F-points, the better initial guess becomes available everywhere.

    In general, the user should always use the *ustop* parameter in *Step()* as the initial guess for an implicit solve.
-If storage is turned on (i.e., set to 0), then this value will always be the improved initial guess for C- and F-points.
-If storage is not turned on, then this will be the improved guess only for C-points.
-For F-points, it will equal the solution from the previous time step.
+If storage is turned on (i.e., set to 0), then this value will always be the improved initial guess from the previous XBraid iteration for C- and F-points, at the cost of storing more information.
+If storage is not turned on (i.e., set to -1), then at

+   - Level 0, F-points, *ustop* = *u* in *Step()*, i.e., no improved information is available

+   - Level 0, C-points, *ustop* = the old solution value at *tstop* in *Step()*, i.e., improved information is available

+   - All coarse levels, *ustop* = the restricted fine-grid solution value (the initial guess at tstop), i.e., improved information is available

    See ``examples/ex-03`` for an example which uses this feature.